progfolio/elpaca/README.md

 -   Supports thousands of elisp packages out of the box (MELPA, NonGNU/GNU ELPA, Org/org-contrib).
 -   Makes it easy for users to create their own ELPAs.

-See the [manual](./doc/manual.md) for in-depth information on Elpaca usage, customization, and development.
+See the [manual](./doc/manual.md) and [wiki](https://github.com/progfolio/elpaca/wiki) for in-depth information on Elpaca usage, customization, and development.
 Users who wish to experiment with Elpaca may find the example [init.el](./doc/init.el) and [early-init.el](./doc/early-init.el) files useful.

 # Video Tour